mdbrown/survAccuracyMeasures/README.md

 survAccuracyMeasures
 =============================================

-This R package computes semi-parametric estimates of accuracy measures for risk prediction markers from survival data.
-It consists of the function `survAM.estimate` which estimates the *AUC*, *TPR(c)*, *FPR(c)*, *PPV(c)*, and *NPV(c)* for for a specific timepoint and marker cutoff value c.
+This R package computes non-parametric and semi-parametric estimates of accuracy measures for risk prediction markers from survival data.
+It consists of the function `survAM.estimate` which estimates the *AUC*, *TPR( c )*, *FPR( c )*, *PPV( c )*, and *NPV( c )* for for a specific timepoint and marker cutoff value c.
 Standard errors, and confidence intervals are also computed.
 Either analytic or bootstrap standard errors can be computed.

 For more information, see references below.

 ## Tutorial